Denis793/Random_Color/readme.md

 This project is a fun and interactive way to learn about DOM manipulation, event handling, and color generation using **HTML**, **CSS**, and **JavaScript**.

 > "One click, endless colors!"
+> _This project was updated as part of a GitHub achievements challenge._ 🚀